edanerg/uw-schedulemaker/README.md

 ## Progress info
-Currently, the Web App only shows all the courses stored in the 'Courses' table.
+Current features:
+- Users can select a range of dates and times, which will show all available classes in that date range and time period.
+- Users can view  all the courses in all faculties and see the course descriptions, and filter them based on subject or course code.
+- Users can log in and add any courses that they have already taken.

 Future addition:
-- Users will be able to select a range of date, which will show all available classes in that date range
 - Students will be able to upload their schedule, and the web app will show all the classes that they can take in their schedule's free slots.
-(Prerequisites and filter preferences will be taken into consideration)
+(If possible, prerequisites and filter preferences will be taken into consideration)
-- Students will be able to view all the courses in all faculties and see the course descriptions, along with the class times + instructors teaching the course + class sizes (users won't need to go to Undergrad calender to view the course descriptions and then go to quest to view the class times).
 - The Waterloo API will be used to get class info and populate the database.
+- When filtering classes, we should not include any courses that the user has already taken.
+- If a lecture is available, then the corresponding TUT or TST should also be considered.

 ## To test the app locally
 The README.txt of the backend and frontend repo shows the instruction to run the app.

 ## Database Creation
-The queries for creating tables are located in the file /backend/database/createtables.sql The backend app will execute that sql file which creates the tables for the SQL database.
+The queries for creating tables are located in the file /backend/database/createtables.sql.
+The backend app will execute that sql file which creates the tables for the SQL database.

 ## Database Population